Australia is a poor friend to Asia, billionaires Kerry Stokes and James Packer said on Friday.

 “And I think that if that continues for long periods of time, friendships get damaged,” Packer said.

-Friendships are important to succeeding in Asia, as are many other skills little required in corporate Australia, a leading Asia consultant, Tamerlaine Beasley, tells LeadingCompany.
+Friendships are important to succeeding in Asia business, as are many other skills little required in corporate Australia, a leading Asia consultant, Tamerlaine Beasley, tells LeadingCompany.

 Her comments come as Victorian Premier Ted Baillieu leads a massive trade delegation to China.
 More than 650 business delegates and three cabinet ministers are scheduled to visit a dozen of China’s biggest cities, in a bid to build stronger ties.